sebesgems/digital-interact/README.md

 This is an interface for doctl, which helps to automate interactions with Digital Ocean in `staging` and `production` envs.

+## Generate auth token

+Please follow the instruaction https://docs.digitalocean.com/reference/api/create-personal-access-token/#:~:text=To%20use%20the%20DigitalOcean%20API,Authorization%20header%20with%20your%20request.&text=Keep%20your%20tokens%20secret.

 ## Install into the project
 Add to Gemfile:
 ```